31.10. The Invisible Labor Behind AI - Workshop with Amir Payberah

 Registration by October 27: https://www.lyyti.in/REPAIR_Workshop_on_Invisible_Work_Beneath_AI_with_Amir_Payberah_9461

-Join us for a full-day workshop and seminar that uncovers the invisible labor behind artificial intelligence from data annotation and system maintenance to the emotional and technical effort often hidden from view.
-The day will begin with a workshop led by Amir Payberah and continue in the afternoon with a seminar featuring presentations by three researchers, each exploring different dimensions of invisible labor in AI.
-You're warmly invited to join us!
+Join us for a workshop that uncovers the invisible labor behind artificial intelligence from data annotation and system maintenance to the emotional and technical effort often hidden from view.
+The day continues with an afternoon seminar: Further Perspectives on Visible and Invisible Forms of Work, offering broader reflections on labor in the digital age.
+You are warmly invited to attend both events!
+The seminar is open to all, while the workshop requires registration.

 Workshop description